verdelyi/brainwaves-to-audio/README.md

 ## Purpose ##
-Read OSC data from Mind Monitor to PC and convert the brainwave data to audio.
+Read OSC data from Mind Monitor to PC and convert the brainwave data to audio for real-time feedback.

 ## Features ##
 * Generate sound for each brainwave type